JackCGao/PredictTornet/tornet/data/tfds/tornet/README.md

 To build dataset for TFDS

 1. Extract all tornet data into a directory `TORNET_ROOT`.
 After extraction this directory should contain `catalog.csv, train/, test/`.
+Alternatively, some distributions place each year inside `TorNet <YEAR>` folders that each contain their own `catalog.csv`, `train/<YEAR>`, and `test/<YEAR>` subdirectories.
+The builder automatically detects either layout.
 This assumes ALL the data was downloaded and extracted.
 It that isn't the case, then the `splits` should be adjusted accordingly, but I didn't test running this with only a subset of TorNet.

 2. Set env variables
 ```